-She served as Reading Clerk of the Alabama House of Representatives under Speaker Joseph C. McCorquodale and Assistant Director of the Alabama Development Office, where she worked to spur job creation and economic development across the State.
+After graduating from Auburn University in 1967, Kay worked as a high school teacher and a bank officer.
+She served as Reading Clerk of the Alabama House of Representatives under Speaker Joseph C. McCorquodale and was Assistant Director of the Alabama Development Office, where she worked to spur job creation and economic development across the state.

 On April 10, 2017, Kay was sworn in as the 54th Governor of the state of Alabama in the Old Senate Chamber in the Alabama State Capitol by Acting Chief Justice Lyn Stuart.
 Following a successful nineteen months in office, the people of Alabama made history again in November 2018 by electing Governor Ivey to a full term.
 She is the first Lt.
 Governor of Alabama elected to a full term after taking over as governor due to a vacancy in the Governor’s Office.
 Governor Ivey was reelected to a second full term November 2022 and she was sworn in January 16, 2023.
 Noting education, economic development, roads and bridges, broadband expansion, public safety and government reform as the top priorities of her second administration.